ArduPilot/ardupilot_wiki/copter/source/docs/rtl-mode.rst

 .. image:: ../images/RTL.jpg
     :target: ../_images/RTL.jpg

-RTL is a GPS-dependent move, so it is essential that GPS lock is acquired before attempting to use this mode.
-Before arming, ensure that the APM's blue LED is solid and not blinking.
-For a GPS without compass, the LED will be solid blue when GPS lock is acquired.
-For the GPS+Compass module, the LED will be blinking blue when GPS is locked.
+RTL mode requires a reliable position estimate to work properly, most commonly provided by GPS and compass.
+Default prearm checks will ensure a 3D GPS lock with sufficient HDOP is acquired and your mag is working as expected prior to arming.
+When using non-default arming checks, make sure you do have a sufficient GPS lock and / or a reliable position estimate for RTL to perform as expected.

 RTL will command the copter to return to the home position, meaning that it will return to the location where it was armed.
 Therefore, the home